Updated December 1, 2021. The article was updated to correct minor grammatical errors and to update formatting.

 A broader commitment to disability as an issue of diversity

 Stigma and stereotypes continue to misinform our understanding of individuals with disabilities.
-The most impactful method for eroding these stereotypes is exposure to disability during training, residency, and in practice.
-This exposure is most impactful when it is peer-to peer.
-Dr.’s Iezzoni and Long-Bellil suggest that, “Perhaps the most dramatic learning can come when it is a peer who is disabled, rather than a patient.
+The most impactful method for eroding these stereotypes is exposure to a disability during training, residency, and practice.
+This exposure is most impactful when it is peer-to-peer.
+Drs.
+Iezzoni and Long-Bellil suggest that “Perhaps the most dramatic learning can come when it is a peer who is disabled, rather than a patient.
 Learning alongside a student who is a wheelchair user or has restricted growth or is deaf can challenge negative assumptions directly, as well as broaden the pool of qualified people entering the health profession.”

 Finally, a newly formed coalition, The Coalition for Disability Access in Health Science and Medical Education is working to educate medical and other health science programs through books, articles, and student resources.
 In its third year, the coalition boasts over 150 members representing over 100 medical and health science programs across the nation.
 Each year they host a symposium that brings together providers in the field for advanced training and an exchange of information with the ultimate goal of removing barriers and building inclusive health science programs.
 Last spring, several members of the coalition contributed to a newly published resource, The Guide to Assisting Students With Disabilities: Equal Access in Health Science and Professional Education.